Concepts: Means of Production – The Configurator

 The configurator needs to be able to support the construction and management of feature models (including feature declarations, assertions, and profiles), assets and their variation points, support hierarchical production lines, and represent the logic that maps from feature choices to asset instances.
 Further, it needs to either provide version control for the models and artifacts or (even better) work seamlessly on top of the user's own choice of change management system.

-A major requirement for the configurator is that it supports the specification and selection of variation in assets and artifacts from across the entire spectrum of the lifecycle.
+A major requirement for the configurator is that it supports the specification and selection of variation in shared assets and artifacts from across the entire spectrum of the lifecycle.
 This means that the tool will have to support variation in, for example, DOORS requirements modules, Microsoft Word documents and Excel spreadsheets, build files for Make or Ant, Rhapsody UML models, and many more.
 This often involves having the configurator interface with a variety of tools and manipulate artifacts stored in proprietary formats – something that most configurators cannot do.